domdoesgames/deck-builder/README.md

 ### Deployment Process

 1. **Push to Main**: Merge changes to the main branch
-2. **GitHub Actions**: Workflow runs tests, linter, and builds production assets
+2. **GitHub Actions**: Workflow validates preset decks, runs tests, linter, and builds production assets
 3. **Deploy**: Artifacts are deployed to GitHub Pages
 4. **Live**: Updates appear at the public URL within 5-10 minutes